MeToo movement in India: Arjun Sarja

 In October 2018, Sruthi Hariharan, a major actress of Kannada cinema, revealed multiple instances of actor Arjun Sarja's misbehaviour towards her.
 The actress revealed that Arjun had made unwelcome advances towards her during the making of Nibunan (2017), by often changing the script to include more physically intimate scenes.

 Kailash Kher

-Kher was called out for sexual misconducts by multiple women during Indian Me Too movement 2018.
+Kher was called out for sexual misconduct by multiple women during IndianMeToo movement 2018.

 Rajat Kapoor

 In October 2018, Rajat Kapoor was accused of sexually harassing two women.
-Responding to the allegations Kapoor apologised for his actions.
+Responding to the allegations, Kapoor apologised for his actions.
 His movie Kadakh was dropped from the MAMI Film Festival following the allegations.

 Birju Maharaj

 In January 2022, several Kathak performers accused Birju Maharaj of sexual abuse.
 Some of the accusers were minors at the time of the alleged abuse.

 Anu Malik

 On 21 October 2018, singer/composer/TV show judge Anu Malik was asked to step down from judging the reality TV show Indian Idol 10 after being accused of sexual harassment from multiple women.
 An assistant producer on Indian Idol 5, Danica D'Souza, has been reported as saying that the producers knew of Malik's harassing behaviour, but previously had not taken it seriously enough.
 D'Souza noted that "They knew he abused power but nothing came of it.
 In fact, they told us all to take precaution by not meeting him alone."

 Later that day, Sony TV released an official statement regarding Malik's dismissal: "Anu Malik is no longer a part of the Indian Idol jury panel.
 The show will continue its planned schedule and we will invite some of the biggest names in Indian music as guests to join Vishal and Neha to judge Indian Idol season 10."
 Malik himself released a statement: "I, Anu Malik, have decided to take a break from Indian Idol as I am currently unable to focus on my work, my music and the show".

 In the 1990s, singer Alisha Chinai had also accused Malik of molesting her, but faced legal challenges in doing so.
 She filed a case against him and demanded ₹2,660,000, whereas in return, Malik had filed a defamation case asking for ₹20,000,000 from Chinai.
 Chinai eventually won the legal battle in an "unprecedented landmark verdict", and a restraining order was passed against Malik.
 She vowed to never work with Malik again but eventually forgave him, and sang for him in a song in the film Ishq Vishq, which Malik musically directed; the two later judged a season of Indian Idol together.

 Malik returned to the Indian Idol in 2019 and accusers expressed their anger all over again.
 Neha Bhasin and Shweta Pandit had also accused Malik of inappropriate behaviour.